MicrosoftDocs/sdk-api/sdk-api-src/content/ncrypt/nf-ncrypt-ncryptderivekey.md

 ### -param pParameterList [in, optional]

-The address of a <a href="https://docs.microsoft.com/windows/desktop/api/bcrypt/ns-bcrypt-_bcryptbufferdesc">NCryptBufferDesc</a> structure that contains the KDF parameters.
+The address of a NCryptBufferDesc structure that contains the KDF parameters.
 This parameter is optional and can be <b>NULL</b> if it is not needed.

 ### -param pbDerivedKey [out, optional]